Oxytocin (song): Critical reception

-Finneas' production was met with critical acclaim.
+Finneas's production was met with critical acclaim.
 Rebecca Breitfeller from Young Hollywood said that it "perfectly describes the feelings being portrayed about the 'love hormone' that is oxytocin".

 "Oxytocin" was met with widespread critical acclaim, with critics mostly praising its production, sentiment and vocal delivery.
 Ranking "Oxytocin" sixth out of the sixteen tracks on Happier Than Ever, Hannah Dailey of Billboard called the song "a rarity" from Eilish, as it is "overtly sexual", and noted that Eilish's "usually low-decibel voice" is raised to "a feral shout as she belts 'You should really run away.
 Dailey also noted that the production works "in tandem with Eilish's lyrics", as it "intensifies into a hungry, pounding beat".
 Gil Kaufman of the same publication described the beat of the song as "dramatic".
-Writing for NME, El Hunt linked "Oxytocin" to the "futuristic sound" of Eilish's debut studio album When We All Fall Asleep, Where Do We Go?
+Writing for NME, El Hunt linked "Oxytocin" to the "futuristic sound" of Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019), when Carl Wilson from Slate called it "Bad Guy"-esque, due to "its keyboard and vocal stylizations".
 Another comparison to Eilish's debut album material was made in Hot Press article, where Ed Power called "Oxytocin" reminiscent of "Bad Guy", but with "some dubstep in its soul", additionally noting that the song has a "lurching" groove.
 The track was also heavily compared to the singer's earlier number in articles published on The Ringer, with the website's Rob Harvilla describing it as "the fastest, loudest, most hypnotic, and disruptive moment on [the album]".
 Vancouver Suns Stuart Derdeyn described the track as "hypnotic" and "chanting", commenting that it is "classic spooky Billie".
-For the A.V.
+For The A.V.
 Club, Alex McLevy called the track a "saucy ode to lust".
 Rolling Stones Brittany Spanos called its beat "slinky", while for the same publication, Angie Martoccio said that the song "should absolutely be made into a genre of its own".
-Larocca called the track "hot", while Callie Ahlgrim of Insider complimented Finneas' production.
+Larocca called the track "hot", while Callie Ahlgrim of Insider complimented Finneas's production.
 Emma Holbrook of The Forty-Five called the song's chorus one of the darkest lyrics on the album.
-ABC News' Mark Kennedy opined that the track starts off as "sexy come-on", which he called "appropriate" due to how the hormone the song got its name from controls reproduction.
+ABC News's Mark Kennedy opined that the track starts off as "sexy come-on", which he called "appropriate" due to how the hormone the song got its name from controls reproduction.
 Additionally, he made a comment that the song "brilliantly shifts halfway through, turning lust into something darker".
 Writing for Cult MTL, Dave MacIntyre said that Eilish is "gliding over brother Finneas's glitchy production".
 In an article published by Gigwise, "Oxytocin" was paired with "Billie Bossa Nova" as a sign of "mature, more sultry evolution in Eilish's content".